lab1092/blender-manual_ja/manual/render/output.rst

 Higher quality takes more disk space, but results in a better looking picture with less compression encoding artifacts.

-The default image type is :guilabel:`Targa`, but, since the image is stored in a buffer and then saved, it is possible to change the image file type after the rendering and before saving using this menu. (**Attention** : this is only valid for static images, not when rendering animations!).
+The default image type is *Targa*, but, since the image is stored in a buffer and then saved, it is possible to change the image file type after the rendering and before saving using this menu. (**Attention** : this is only valid for static images, not when rendering animations!).